tony-shifflett/lessonOne/README.md

 The exercise we're going to work through together is [in this repository](https://git.generalassemb.ly/dc-wdi-fundamentals/nav-bar) -->

-Together we will create the design in the above mockup.
-Although we will be using VSCode for the majority of the class for this particular exercise we will use a CodePen as this will allow for easy sharing and troubleshooting.
+Together we will create the design in the above mockup using HTML & CSS.
+Although we will be using VSCode for the majority of the class for this particular exercise we will use a `CodePen` as this will allow for easy sharing and troubleshooting.

 [Smile-Give-Love Starter CodePen](https://codepen.io/jkeohan/pen/WNwwdaE)

 ### HTML Boilerplate

 The first thing to do is to add the HTML boilerplate.
-Now since every web site requires a basic HTML template CodePen provides a shortcut to create that:
+Since every web site requires a basic HTML template CodePen provides a shortcut to create that:

 `! + tab` = `Default HTML Structure`

 #### Head

-The head element holds metadata about the document; metadata meaning extra information about the document beyond the content of the document.
-The import tags to note here are:
+The head element contains several tags that either provide additional information about the site or are used to link to additional supporting files.
+The tags that are imported by default are:

 - `title`
 - `meta`

-One required piece of metadata is the `title` element.
 The title element defines what shows up in the browser tab and what the page is titled in search-engine results.

 The 2 `meta` tags added by default are: